 Step 3: Use these times as a guide, not a rulebook.

 Don’t be afraid to change things around if your plans change.
 Maybe you finish your study early and have more time for TV.
-Or maybe you find yourself needing some more time for study.
-Just change around the schedule a little bit!
+Or maybe you find yourself needing some more time to study.
+Just change the schedule a little bit!

 Look after yourself